etienneq/star-trek-timeline/doc/data-files.md

 The order in which entries are listed within a single data file is of no importance because all entries will be sorted automatically.
 Only when single chapters/sections should become individual timeline entries the order within the data file is important (see below).

+Data files may be edited with a text editor or your favorite spreadsheet application.

 ## Format of startDate and endDate